 The EU has provided significant funding to train youth and workers with obsolete skills.
-The EU has also implemented labour reforms with the purpose of protecting workers' rights amidst emerging new sectors.
-However, there has been no change to the welfare systems of member countries.
+The EU has also implemented labor reforms with the purpose of protecting workers' rights amidst emerging new sectors and provided funds to member states to support unemployed workers.

-Thus, the EU receives a score of 0.
+Thus, the EU receives a score of +1.